crispusomollo/crispusomollo/README.md

 ---

-👀 **Interests:**
-Systems Administration, Database Management (Oracle, SQL Server, MySQL, PostgreSQL), Process Improvement & Automation, Systems & Network Security, Scalable API Development

-🌱 **Currently Growing In:**
-Advanced Infrastructure Monitoring & Automation, Cloud Services (OCI, AWS, Azure), Secure DevOps Practices, ITIL & Process Optimization, Active Directory & Identity Management

-💼 **Looking to Collaborate On:**
-Infrastructure Automation & Monitoring Tools, Secure API Development, System Hardening and Security Audits, Database Optimization & Maintenance Scripts

 📫 **Let’s Connect:**
 - Engage me for:
-  - Systems Reliability Engineering (SRE)
   - Systems Security and Hardening
+  - Python scripting and Automation
   - IT Process Improvement Strategies
-  - Python scripting and Automation
   - Systems and Database Administration

 - 📧 Email: crispusomollo@gmail.com